 Some studies estimate that the global LGBTQ population is around 450 million people, and that the global spending power of this segment is somewhere around USD$3.7 trillion per annum.
 Researchers also estimate that LGBTQ people in the US travel twice as much as the average American.

-No one really has any answers on how the media landscape will further evolve in the coming years, but we can be confident that LGBTQ consumers will be at the forefront of technological and social change - that’s why testing innovative and forward-thinking travel campaigns with the LGBTQ segment is a smart move.
+No one really has any answers on how the media landscape will further evolve in the coming years, but we can be confident that LGBTQ consumers will be at the forefront of technological and social change - that’s why testing innovative and forward-thinking travel campaigns with queer women and the LGBTQ segment is a smart move.

 The reality is that there is no silver-bullet big-idea.
 Getting this right takes time, work, investment, trial and error, and a fair bit of luck.

 Our one piece of advice is that if you’re going to do this, if you’re going to find a way to engage with queer women and the LGBTQ market segment, then get started.
 Test and trial and learn as you go.
 If you want to appeal to queer women and LGBTQ travellers, then find a way to get started on that journey.

 We can help with flights, accommodation, tickets, or anything else that you might be interested.

 Build the itinerary around where you want to go and what you want to do – or get some suggestions to add to your travel wish-list.